-In the late 90s, eCommerce was a niche market primarily made up by American customers and businesses.
+In the late 90s, eCommerce was a niche market primarily made up of American customers and businesses.
 That’s no longer the case as online shopping is now global.
 While American growth rates have relatively stabilized in the mid teens; Asian markets, particularly China, are experiencing astronomical growth.

 China has the largest eCommerce economy in the world.
-In fact, online shopping in China experienced market growth of 26.2% over the previous year.
+In fact, online shopping in China experienced a market growth of 26.2% over the previous year.
 Chinese eCommerce sales represent nearly half (47%) of online retail sales for the entire global market.
 With online sales expected at around $900 billion this year, the Chinese market certainly represents a massive customer pool with unlimited potential for eCommerce business growth.

 And it’s only expected to continue to grow.
 According to Goldman Sachs, the Chinese eCommerce market should nearly double in the next few years, with an expected value of $1.7 trillion by 2020.